Google Index Checker

 6. Ensure Mobile-Friendliness

-Google prioritizes mobile-first indexing.
-Use the Mobile-Friendly Test Tool to ensure your website provides a seamless device experience.
+Google prioritises mobile-first indexing.
+Use the Mobile-Friendly Test Tool to ensure your website provides a seamless experience on all devices.

 7. Avoid Duplicate Content